ralph-groupscholar/groupscholar-application-change-log/README.md

 ## Features
 - Log status updates, data corrections, and document receipts with reasons and provenance.
-- List recent changes or filter by timestamp.
+- List recent changes or filter by timestamp, scholar, application, and source metadata.
-- Summarize change volume by type for daily reviews.
+- Summarize change volume by type, source system, actor, or reason for daily reviews.

 ## Tech
 - Racket